mekolowich/nikola-tesla-alexa/README.md

 provided in this repository.
 (Note: location and vehicle name data is deleted for privacy reasons.)

+## Key Files in this repository
+Here are the most important files and what they do:
+* <b>application.py</b> is the main Python program to handle the incoming Alexa intents, query the Tesla API, issue commands through the API, formulate and return responses to be spoken by an Alexa device;
+* <b>teslajson.py</b> is the third-party application, written by Greg Glockner, that actually handles the communications to and from the Tesla through the API;
+* <b>intents.txt</b> is the most current schema of intents, in JSON format, that defines the inquiries and commands that Alexa can pass to Nikola.
+This can be copied and pasted into the "Intent Schema" section of the "Interaction Model" tab for a Nikola Skill that can be defined and managed in the Amazon Developer Console.
+* <b>utterances</b> is a list of "Sample Utterances" that Alexa uses to decide which intent to send to the application.
+Like the Intent Schema, this can be copied and pasted into the "Sample Utterances" section of the Interaction Model for an Alexa Skill;
+* <b>tesladata.txt</b> is, for reference purposes, a dump of API data from a Tesla Model X running v8.0 of the Tesla firmware as of November, 2016.
+This list may be generated for any Tesla automobile at any time by invoking the "DataDump" intent by saying: "Alexa, ask Nikola to dump my car's data to a file."

 ## Credits
 Much credit goes to [Tim Dorr](http://timdorr.com) for documenting the Tesla JSON API.
 Also to Greg Glockner for his teslajson.py approach to unlocking that API's power.